KJ19741/airports/README.md

 # Uhh
 The [iatacodes/README.md] file states that we don't use iatacodes, but the scrips which converts .csv to json definitely does use IATA codes.

+# The API actually only uses stations.json
+Technically, you only need to modify stations.json for the API to read and load into the database.
+If you want to make sure we can keep regenerating data from .csvs, there are more steps:

 # To add a new entry and ensure consistency:
 ## Airports:
 1. Edit [sources/airports.csv](sources/airports.csv)